tus/tus-android-client/README.md

 ## Installation

-The JARs can be downloaded manually from our [Maven Central](https://search.maven.org/artifact/io.tus.android.client/tus-android-client).
+The JARs can be downloaded manually from our [Maven Central Repo](https://central.sonatype.com/namespace/io.tus.android.client).

 **Gradle:**